Business Money Market vs High-Yield Savings: Which Is Best?

 ---|---|

-Slightly more liquid than high-yield savings due to check-writing ability | Inflated introductory rates with some banks could have you looking for a new account after the intro period ends and APY drops. |
+Slightly more liquid than high-yield savings due to check-writing ability | Inflated introductory rates with some banks can lead to seeking a new account after the intro period ends and APY drops |

-When To Use a Business High-Yield Savings Account
+When To Use a Business High-yield Savings Account

-Business High-Yield Savings Account Pros & Cons
+Business High-yield Savings Account Pros & Cons

 PROS | CONS |